Rotax 912 Engine: 2,500 Hours in 29 Years (achieved in 2024)

 During the last 15 years, hardly any airport has offered mogas.
 We have had to use avgas on virtually all cross-country trips.

-Avgas contains far more lead than autogas ever did.
+Avgas contains far more lead than autogas did before it was removed entirely from autogas.
 We add Decalin to the tanks when refueling with avgas.
 It converts some of the lead during combustion into harmless white stuff.

 Decalin additive for avgas